-While we've been talking salami, Olivia sent in a question here saying, in your opinion, do some babies get unsettled and angry at the end of the day?
+While we've been talking Salome Olivia sent in a question here saying, in your opinion, do some babies get unsettled and angry at the end of the day?
 Well, obviously some do.
-I think she's probably saying is that a more likely time of the day for?
-Absolutely, absolutely.
-And very, very good reason for that.
-Because, and here's here's the other thing, which is a little bit of a mind bender, is that the is that human babies are born three months premature, because we ended up standing upright.
-So we've got a smaller pelvis, we've ended up having this in civilizations, we have this really big head.
-And so nature kind of organised this way of going well, if you want to be able to have a small pelvis and a big head, we're going to have to birth these babies nine months, three months early.
-So one of the things that it does is it changes, changes some hormonal things.
+I think she's probably saying is that a more likely time of the day for unsettled babies.

+Absolutely.
+And there's a very, very good reason for that.
+Because, and here's the other thing, which is a little bit of a mind bender, is that human babies are born three months premature, because we ended up standing upright.
+So we've got a smaller pelvis, we've ended up having this in civilisations, we have this really big head.
+And so nature kind of organised this way of going well, if you want to be able to have a small pelvis and a big head, we're going to have to birth these babies three months early.
+So one of the things that it does, is it changes some hormonal things.
 And what you find is that you don't have melatonin for the first three months and melatonin runs that sleep cycle.
 So you don't have that calming effect coming in.
-But what you do have a serotonin and serotonin gets kicked out and that baby system at 5pm round about serotonin, the wonderful does a lot of good things.
-But what it does is it aggravates the smooth muscle of the tummy because it's still really soft, and it needs that hormone or extra tension to be able to push through without having a melatonin and having that that's why we get this 5pm witching hour, there's that there's also a migraine idea that only girlfriend came up with with, which is where you get all of this input through the day.
+But what you do have is serotonin, and serotonin gets kicked out of that baby's system at 5pm round about.
+Serotonin is wonderful, does a lot of good things, but what it does, is it aggravates the smooth muscle of the tummy because it's still really soft, and it needs that hormonal extra tension to be able to push through.
+Without having the melatonin and having that, that's why we get this 5pm witching hour, there's that, there's also a migraine idea that only Gelfand came up with, which is where you get all of this input through the day.
 And then you get to the point where you peek and now you have to release it.
 And as we know, babies don't have their nails to go get done.
 They can't go play golf.
-So at the end of the day, they sit with you and they and they and they offload.
+So at the end of the day, they sit with you and they and they offload.

 Yeah.
 That's fascinating to know and I don't treat babies.
-But now and then I will have seen a mother who during the course of a normal treatment we say when babies have pain in the neck because it's doing so is there any chance that during the course because I know we're going to do some practical you're going to show people who are not trained, experienced in treating babies things that they might be able to do to help hold it or a longer course.
+But now and then I will have seen a mother who, during the course of a normal treatment will say, my baby has pain in the neck, is there any chance that during the course, because I know we're going to do some practical, are you going to show people who are not trained, experienced in treating babies things that they might be able to do to help hold or does that require a longer course?

-So what I'm going to do is show one or two things that you can take in your practice right now that are going to help so one of the things we know is that these children are irritable.
+So what I'm going to do is show one or two things that you can take in your practice right now that are going to help.
+So one of the things we know is that these children are irritable.
 And if you can remove anything just to get a bit of that irritability out, it works like a charm.
-So we're going to talk about helping them get some gas out and we're going to talk about helping them get some books out.
+So we're going to talk about helping them get some gas out and we're going to talk about helping them get some burps out.
 That straightaway just makes the world of difference.